mithril-security/blindai/docs/docs/advanced/build-from-sources/server.md

 The installation of the Intel SDK can be found by following this [link](https://github.com/intel/linux-sgx).

-The fortanix EDP dependencies must also be installed.
-You can check the official fortanix [documentation here](https://edp.fortanix.com/docs/installation/guide/).
+The Fortanix EDP dependencies must also be installed.
+You can check the official Fortanix [documentation here](https://edp.fortanix.com/docs/installation/guide/).

 The SGX configuration and services can be viewed using the command :